aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/calculate-formulas/_index.md

 {{% alert color="primary" %}}

 By default, the calculation chain is disabled.
-Because creating the chain also needs extra time, the first time of calculating formulas ([**Workbook.calculateFormula()**](https://reference.aspose.com/cells/javascript-cpp/workbook/#calculateFormula--)) may consume more CPU processing time and memory when compared with calculating formulas without a chain.
-If the user does not need to calculate formulas repeatedly, the default behavior (calculating the formula directly without creating a calculation chain) should be the better way.
+Because creating the chain also requires extra time, the first calculation of formulas (**Workbook.calculateFormula()**) may consume more CPU processing time and memory compared with calculating formulas without a chain.
+If the user does not need to calculate formulas repeatedly, the default behavior (calculating the formula directly without creating a calculation chain) is the better approach.

 {{% /alert %}}

-## **Advance topics**
+## **Advanced topics**
 - [Add Cells to Microsoft Excel Formula Watch Window](/cells/javascript-cpp/add-cells-to-microsoft-excel-formula-watch-window/)
 - [Calculating IFNA function using Aspose.Cells](/cells/javascript-cpp/calculating-ifna-function-using-aspose-cells/)
 - [Calculation of Array Formula of Data Tables](/cells/javascript-cpp/calculation-of-array-formula-of-data-tables/)